ITISALLDATA/Motorcycle-Retail-Data-Analysis/README.md

 * Customer Loyalty: Evaluation of top customers in 2024 and their contribution to business growth.

 An interactive Power BI dashboard can be downloaded here.
-The SQL scripts for creation of the database, preparing the data for dashboard can be found here.
+The SQL script s for creation of the database, preparing the data for dashboard can be found here.

 ## Data Structure and Overview
 The diagram below shows the entity relationship of the tables used in this analysis, extracted from the business's database.
 It consists of sales, customers, motorcycles, along with date and measure tables created in Power BI.